GoLearnToCode/kiei925-spring17/weeks/original/3/homework.md

   - Display a list of small, thumbnail images of all of the other  listings in the shop.
 Do not include the current listing's image in the list.
   - Clicking one of the thumbnail images should navigate directly to that listing's `show` page.

-HINT: You should not have any references to the old `Etsy` class anymore when you're done, and there shouldn't be any outbound links to etsy.com anymore.
+HINT: You should not have any references to the old `EtsyData` class anymore when you're done, nor should there be any direct links to etsy.com anymore.

 **Final Step**